Beach-loving, globe-trotting, half-Filipino creative techie.

 My first-ever coaching session …

+Coaching was awesome!
 As I learned more, I quickly realized that I was coaching people all my life.
-With friends and family, I was the one who asked lots of questions, helped others see limiting assumptions, and cheered people on when they took action.
+With friends and family, I was the one who asked lots of questions, listened endlessly, and helped others see past limiting assumptions.
+And I always routed for the person willing to try new things.

 Thanks to Clem Onojeghuo on UnSplash.com for this photo